Oxylo/canaries/README.md

 Tests
 =====

-If you’re using RStudio, press Cmd/Ctrl + Shift + T (or run devtools::test() if not) to run all the tests in a package
+If you?re using RStudio, press Cmd/Ctrl + Shift + T (or run devtools::test() if not) to run all the tests in a package

 How it works